team-telnyx/demo-otp-sms-node/interface/README.md

-# Telnyx Media Forking Demo
+# Telnyx OTP SMS Demo
-Telnyx Media Forking demo built on Call Control and node.js.
+Telnyx OTP SMS demo built on Telnyx Messaging APIs and node.js.

 ## Front End
 To facilitate usage of this Telnyx Media Forking demo we are including a set of `HTML` files that simulate the typical Two-Factor-Authentication or One-Time-Password flow: